sarahfossheim/ethicaldesign.guide/about.md

 # About the Ethical Design Guide

 Tech is all around us, developing fast, and not going away.
-Which is why ethics should be a part of the design and engineering curriculum, and a focus for everyone working in the tech and design industry.
+Which is why ethics should be a part of the design and engineering curriculum, and a focus for everyone working in the industry.

 Without it, we risk creating products that cause harm, often against people from minoritized groups, who already face a lot of injustice.
 Think of the predictive policing software that’s biased against Black people, products that reinforce gender stereotypes or exclude non-binary folks, or all the websites that are not accessible.